YOU54F/react-ts-testing-example/README.md

 ## TODO

 - Write up on Jest unit tests with snapshots and enzyme
-- Write cypress tests for the site (currently using examples from my cypressio-docker-typescript repo)
-- Cypress scripts need unit tests and examples
+- Cypress scripts for reporting need unit tests
 - publish to s3 bucket needs error handling, should exit each function gracefully if the directories are empty